 Digital Object Identifier (DOI)

 Liu, Qiang; Huang, Yao; Shen, Jianxin; Steffensen, Scott; and Wu, Jie, "Functional Î±7Î²2 Nicotinic Acetylcholine Receptors Expressed In Hippocampal Interneurons Exhibit High Sensitivity To Pathological Level Of Amyloid Î² Peptides" (2012).
-Neurobiology.
+Translational Neuroscience.
 143.